New Marrickville library and community spaces

 It will be a hub of community interactivity where people engage with technology, information, ideas, and each other; a space that includes a larger library, and much needed community and cultural facilities.
 A place for personal or group study, meetings, and to explore common issues together – where current technology helps people explore the world of learning, culture, information, and history.
 A multicultural community space that is a focal point in Marrickville, a space for people to gather that acknowledges our Aboriginal history and also represents the diversity of our community.
 It will be a place where the community can come together for events, in the open space or in one of the venues available to hire.

 The vision for the new Marrickville Library is of a building that is eye-catching, iconic, and yet welcoming.
 Seamlessly integrating contemporary design and heritage elements, the new Library will contain collection space, meeting rooms, youth space, a technology area, a children's zone with its own outdoor play space and a café.

 The main hospital building and the old nurse's quarters will be fully conserved and reused as part of the redevelopment, while the old hospital lane will be retained as a central access way through the site.

-The new Library will reinvigorate the old Marrickville Hospital site – a neglected location - into a community hub and a place of civic pride.
+The new Library will reinvigorate the old Marrickville Hospital site – a neglected location – into a place of civic pride.